-- (1) These columns show the range of payouts targeted for 2011 performance under the Annual Senior Executive Bonus Plan with respect to the Co-CEOs and the remaining named executive officers.
-These amounts, paid in 2012, are shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation" because these awards were recognized in 2011 for financial statement reporting purposes. - (2) These employee stock options were granted pursuant to the Company's stock incentive plan and become exercisable as to 20% of the shares initially granted on the first anniversary of the date of grant, with an additional 20% becoming exercisable on each subsequent anniversary.
+- (1) These columns show the range of payouts targeted for 2012 performance under the Annual Senior Executive Bonus Plan with respect to the Co-CEOs and the remaining named executive officers.
+These amounts, paid in 2013, are shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation" because these awards were recognized in 2012 for financial statement reporting purposes. - (2) These columns represent grants made under the 2011 Equity Bonus Plan.
+Award recognition is based on the Company's growth in book value per share from January 1, 2012 to December 31, 2014 compared to peer companies.
+There is no threshold or target amount, and participants can receive up to 100% of maximum denominated in dollars but paid in shares of Company common stock. - (3) These employee stock options were granted pursuant to the Company's stock incentive plan and become exercisable as to 20% of the shares initially granted on the first anniversary of the date of grant, with an additional 20% becoming exercisable on each subsequent anniversary.
 The options become fully exercisable in the event of death or disability or upon a change in control of the Company.
-More discussion regarding the Company's stock incentive plan can be found in the Compensation Discussion and Analysis section beginning on page 30 of this proxy statement. - (3) Stock options are granted at an exercise price equal to the average of the high and low trading prices on the date of grant. - (4) This column represents, with respect to stock options, the aggregate full grant date fair value in accordance with ASC 718 of options granted during the year.
+More discussion regarding the Company's stock incentive plan can be found in the Compensation Discussion and Analysis section beginning on page 20 of this proxy statement. - (4) Stock options are granted at an exercise price equal to the average of the high and low trading prices on the date of grant. - (5) This column represents, with respect to stock options, the aggregate full grant date fair value in accordance with ASC 718 of options granted during the year.
 There can be no assurance that the options will ever be exercised (in which case no value will be realized by the executive) or that the amount received by the executive upon exercise will equal the ASC 718 value.